benbotto/lunar-lander-actor-critic/README.md

 $s_t$ is given to the Actor and Critic, respectively yielding an action probability distribution prediction, and a predicted value $V$ of the state ($V$ is a prediction of $G$, which, again, will be described below).
-An action is chosen from the Actor's predictions using `tensorflowf.random.categorical`.
+An action is chosen from the Actor's predictions using `tensorflow.random.categorical`.
 This random categorical choice _mostly_ follows the Actor's policy,
 $a_t = argmax(\pi[s_t])$, but allows for some exploration.